 That reminds me, when my (toddler) nephew moved from the UK to Rotorua with his parents, standing on grass in bare feet scared him.
 He didn't know what it was.
 You have to wonder at how far we have moved from the natural world don't you?

-People wander over from work in the CBD to have a coffee or tea in the peaceful surroundings.
-It's a great place to relax in that's for sure.
+People wandered over from work in the CBD to have a coffee or tea in the peaceful surroundings.
+It was a great place to relax so hopefully it'll reopen at some point.

-There is also a cafe at the Blue Baths and a bit further along the road the Polynesian Spa has a cafe that is well utilised too.
+If you walk along the road past the Blue Baths, the Polynesian Spa has a cafe that is well utilised.
 No need to go thirsty or hungry huh?